 An average hospital stay is several days to two weeks.
-You would have a different therapist there, but your SPSI therapist may be able to contact you.
-After discharge, you could continue treatment with your SPSI therapist if you choose.
+You would have a different therapist there, but your SPSI treatment team can coordinate with hospital staff.
+After discharge, you could continue treatment with your SPSI treatment team, and the hospital will arrange follow up appts at the time of discharge.